Varicose Veins, Spider Veins, and Dilated Capillaries

 What are Varicose Veins?

 Varicose veins are enlarged, non-functional, veins that are more than 2 millimeters in width and may exceed 2 centimeters.
 They may be blue or green or they may appear as protruding, tortuous cords that course under the skin.
-What distinguishes normal veins from varicose veins is the functioning of the valves that are present in all veins.
-This is illustrated in the diagram below.

 Because the valves in varicose veins do not function normally, varicose veins are most apparent when standing due to their inability to prevent blood from pooling with gravity.
 Often varicose veins seem to disappear when lying down or with leg elevation.